 If you are applying for Sheltered Housing you are not subject to the above BUT you must have a close relative who currently lives and has lived within the Cannock Chase Council boundary for the previous 12 months from whom you will receive support.

 NOTE: If you are currently living in Specialist Supported Accommodation or in Prison and immediately prior to moving to your current accommodation you were a resident within the Cannock Chase Council boundary for 12 months or longer, you should make these facts known to the Allocations Team who will assess your individual residential qualification.

 If you already have a current housing application and wish to express interest in a property you can do so via Housing Online

 All our tenancies start on a Monday and your rent is payable weekly and in advance.
 Therefore your first week’s rent will be due on the day your tenancy starts, and you will need to pay a week’s rent in advance every Monday.

 If you would prefer to pay fortnightly or monthly etc that is fine, but remember that you will need to pay in advance.

-If you would like to discuss your rent payments before your tenancy starts, please contact the Allocations team on 01543 000000
+If you would like to discuss your rent payments before your tenancy starts, please contact the Income Management Team on 01543 462621

 To register your interest for housing you will need to complete an online Registration Form, available on the Cannock Chase Housing website, click below.